bolivier/worktree-manager/README.md

 There are 3 kinds of valid jobs

 Strings are a valid job.
-This is a command that will be run in the root directory.
+This is a command that will be run in `main-worktree-dir`.

 There are two kinds of object jobs.
 Both have a key `command`, which is the command to run, but you can additionally specify `dir` to run that command in a